wiiit-artificial-intelligence/llama/README.md

 ## Quick Start

 You can follow the steps below to quickly get up and running with Llama 2 models.
-These steps will let you run inference.
-In case of distributed inference in more than one worker, you must repeat the following steps in each of the workers in your cluster.
+These steps will let you run inference (locally or not).

-1. Clone and download this repository.
+1. Clone this repository.

-2. If you are in a CPU cluster, raise the CPU container.
+2. If you are in a CPU, raise the CPU container.
 Otherwise, raise the GPU container.
-In any case, you need to have docker and docker-compose installed on each worker.
+In any case, you need to have docker and docker-compose installed.
     ```bash
     cd .devcontainer